niv-en/flood-monitoring/README.md

 ## Overview

 This module was created in order to simplify accessing and plotting various weather readings such as Tidal/River Levels, Tempeatures and Flow rates.
-The functions defined in the module allow interfacting with real time data from the [Enviroment Agency flood monitoring](https://environment.data.gov.uk/flood-monitoring/doc/reference)
+The functions defined in the module allow interfacting with real time data from the [Enviroment Agency flood monitoring API](https://environment.data.gov.uk/flood-monitoring/doc/reference)

 ## Features

 - Allows users to interface with the Rich flood monitoring API

-- 5 different `station` types `RiverLevel`, `RiverFlow`, `TidalLevel`, `Temperature` and `ForecastStation`
+- 4 different `station` classes `RiverLevel`, `RiverFlow`, `TidalLevel`, `Temperature` and a `Forecast` class

-- Fetch information about each Weather Station
+- Fetch information about each weather station. (position, measures etc0 )

 - Retrieve readings for each station